E46 COOLING SYSTEM GUIDE - overheating/coolant/etc

 Radiator.
 The E46 radiator is typically robust, but the end tank seals are rubber and harden over time.
 You'll notice staining or slight weeping.
 The radiator has thin passages which can become clogged with sediments as well and may cause water to flow slowly to where it needs to go.
 This may cause problems in traffic or while stopped.
 The plastic end tanks may also fail but this isn't that common of a failure mode for this part.
 They are cheap enough to replace anyway and is one of the most vital cooling parts--arguably the most important one.
 Don't skimp on this.

 Fan blade and clutch (for automatic transmission equipped vehicles).
 Another failure point.
 If the blade chips or deteriorates, there goes its balance and will explode in your engine bay.
 There goes your belts, hoses, hood and whatever else it feels like taking out.
 The fan clutch is typically robust, but is good practice to replace it anyway.
 It controls the speed of the fan.
 You don't want it spinning too slowly or too quickly.
 A fan that cannot blow sufficient air over the radiator will fail to cool the water/coolant and thus the car will overheat.
 This typically happens when the car is stopped in traffic, say at a red light.

-In order for your car to not overheat, these basic requirements have to be met:
+In order for your car to run at an optimal temperature and NOT overheat, these requirements MUST be met: